bencorrado/addons-bencorrado/gpsd/DOCS.md

-# Home Assistant GPSD Add-on: GPSD
+# Home Assistant Ben Corrado's Add-on: gpsd

 ## How to use